+This section contains guidance for developing a hydraulic report.
-A Hydraulic Report outline has been provided in Appendix 1-3 as a starting point for designers.
-Use of the outline is not mandatory however, organizing reports in the outline format may expedite the review process.
-Since some regions have modified the outline to meet specific region needs and or requirements, designers should contact their Regional Hydraulic Engineer before starting a report.
-Once the applicable outline is selected, it is recommended that designers read through the outline and determine which sections are applicable to their project and delete those that are not.
-Both the Region or HQ Hydraulic Office's can be contacted for assistance in preparing a Hydraulic Report.

-Regardless of whether or not the Hydraulic Report Outline is used, the Hydraulic Report should contain the elements listed in the outline that apply to the project.

-Designers should provide a well-organized report such that an engineer with no prior knowledge of the project could read and fully understand the hydraulic/hydrologic design of the project.
-The report should contain enough information to allow someone else to reproduce the design in its entirety, but at the same time designers should be brief and concise, careful not to provide duplicate information that could create confusion.

-Following and completing the outline does not mean all of Minimum Requirements in the Highway Runoff Manual have been addressed.
-The outline is only a tool to aid the designer in developing a Hydraulics Report.
-To determine the applicability of the Minimum Requirements and BMPs for a project, designers should consult the Highway Runoff Manual.
+- Hydraulic Report Outline A hydraulic report outline has been developed as a starting point for PEOs and is located in Appendix 1-3.
+Use of the outline is not mandatory.
+However, organizing reports in the outline format may expedite the review process.
+Since some regions have modified the outline to meet specific region needs and or requirements, PEOs should contact their Region Hydraulic Engineer to determine the correct outline before starting a report.
+Once the relevant outline is selected, it is recommended that PEOs read through the outline and determine which sections are applicable to the project and delete those that are not.
+Both the region or HQ Hydraulic Offices can be contacted for assistance in preparing a hydraulic report. - Hydraulic Report Contents Regardless of whether or not the hydraulic report outline format is followed, the hydraulic report should contain the elements described in the outline and on the hydraulic report Review Checklist, see Appendix 1-4.
+PEOs should provide a well-organized report such that an engineer with no prior knowledge of the project could read and fully understand the hydraulic/hydrologic design of the project.
+The report should contain enough information to allow someone else to reproduce the design in its entirety, but at the same time PEOs should be brief and concise, careful not to provide duplicate information that could create confusion. - Referencing the Hydraulics or Highway Runoff Manual M 31-16 Copying sections of either the Hydraulics Manual or HRM is discouraged as it only adds additional bulk to the hydraulics report that is not necessary.
+Instead PEOs should reference the sections used in the design in the written portion of the hydraulics report.
+If the PEO deviates from either manual, the PEO must clearly state why a deviation was necessary and document all the steps used in the analysis in the written portion of the hydraulics report. - Deviations to the Hydraulics or Highway Runoff Manual M 31-16 Deviations from either manual require approval prior to submitting a hydraulic report for review.
+For deviations from the Hydraulics Manual, approval is required by the State Hydraulic Engineer.
+Requests for a deviations should go through the Region Hydraulic Engineer to the HQ Hydraulics engineering staff.
+For deviations from the HRM, approval is required by the Demonstrative Approach Team (DAT) using the Engineering Economic Feasibility Checklist (see Appendix 2A of the HRM). - Design Tools and Software Whenever possible the design tools and programs described in this manual and in the HRM should be utilized.
+To determine if software and/or design tools are recommended, PEOs should review Section 1-4 or check the expanded list on the HQ Hydraulics web page at the following link: (2) www.wsdot.wa.gov/Design/Hydraulics/ ProgramDownloads.htm.
+If a PEO wishes to use a design tool or software other than those that are recommended, they must request approval by 10 percent milestone for the hydraulic report, see Appendix 1-4.

-Project Offices should use caution when referencing the Hydraulic Report Outline in contracts or scope of work for consultants.
-Never contract or scope a consultant to only finish or complete the Hydraulic Report Outline.
-The consultant should use the Hydraulic Report Outline to develop the Hydraulic Report per the Hydraulics Manual and the Hydraulic Report shall address all of the applicable Minimum Requirements per the Highway Runoff Manual.
-Please contact the Region Hydraulics Engineer to review the contract or scope prior to hiring a consultant.
+Contract or Scope of Work - Project offices should use caution when referencing the hydraulic report outline in contracts or scope of work for consultants.
+Never contract or scope a consultant to only finish or complete the outline.
+The consultant should use the hydraulic report outline to develop the hydraulic report per the Hydraulics Manual and the hydraulic report shall address all of the applicable Minimum Requirements per the Highway Runoff Manual M 31-16.
+Please contact the Region and/or HQ Hydraulics Engineer to review the contract or scope prior to hiring a consultant.